 - The player's battle sprite is different; the hat has a simple circle design on it, the clothing appears different, and the colors appear to use a purple and orange palette.

 In December 1997, CoroCoro revealed the official art for the protagonist and the rival, identical to their final versions, as well as information that was already revealed at Spaceworld 97: descriptions for both characters, an upgraded Pokédex, Professor Oak's presence, held items, the release date and price, and the four previously seen in-game screenshots.

 Unknown date, 1997

-- The first two screenshots appear to depict roughly the same location: a small town with fences, houses, trees, and NPCs.
-This map may have been the first playable area in the demo, and is briefly seen in both the promotional video and in footage of the demo itself.
+Two screenshots with no known source appear to depict roughly the same location: a small town with fences, houses, trees, and NPCs.
+This map is the first playable area in the demo, and is briefly seen in both the promotional video and in footage of the demo itself.